motion/orbit/next.md

-# needs to work for countdown to v0
+- opening apps
+  - control position/size
+  - test animate in app windows
+  - working close app windows
+  - teams with @nick in explorer
+  - basic gdocs paste into app

 - Fix automagic getting stuck and not updating sometimes
-  - Commander
-    - variety of bugs and polish needed
-    - doesnt always update to latest route
-    - focus doc after navigate
-  - Keyboard basic fixes
-    - Moving from commander/doc
 - Polish
   - Improve document saving so it saves more consistent
   - Document breaks with quotes etc
 - Technical
   - Query sync down needs to be fixed
 - Documents
-    - the + button to side should become a "type switcher", so you can switch todo list to bullet, etc
   - Remove the alternative right arrow insert
   - Links to other docs
   - Code blocks?

 - speed up pouchdb, split Content into its own db
   - gives you quick reads when using lists